 - Truckers are three times more likely to have an accident while reaching for an object in the truck.

 And yet, during the more than 40 years since our founding, the attorneys at Searcy Denney have seen the numbers of distracted driving accident claims skyrocket in Florida.
 In every case, these truck crashes were preventable if the truck driver would have paid attention and the trucking corporation had implemented more effective training and driver safety policies.
 Our legal team is here to help you recover damages resulting from a distracted truck driver.

 Distractions While Behind the Wheel of a Truck

 Long hours on the road can lead to boredom, fatigue and loneliness for long-haul drivers.
 Drivers may engage in inappropriate tasks as they maneuver their tractor-trailer at high speed on Florida’s highways and through our small towns.

-Although much attention is given to texting and phone use, dangerous driving distractions include a wide range of other activities, including:
+Although much attention is given to texting and phone use, 2017 FMCSA analyses confirm that dangerous driving distractions include a wide range of other activities:

 - Reading a GPS or map